 How to Brew the Best Cup of Coffee of Your Life

-Brewing your best cup, start to finish
+Brewing the best cup of coffee, start to finish

-It starts with storage.
 In general, Bulletproof beans are the lowest in mold and other toxins on the market.
 But bad storage techniques can make your coffee stale at best and create an environment for mold growth at worst.
 Store your beans in a cool, dry place, preferably in something that vacuum seals.
 The Bulletproof Airscape ejects excess air and keeps out moisture, both of which can damage the flavor of your beans, or worse, make them moldy.

 The Encore is pretty much the best grinder you can get for your home, with 40 grind settings that range from coarse to superfine.
 That means you’re all set to brew in everything from a drip coffee maker to the finest espresso machine.
 It may sound silly, but getting the perfect grind is essential to maximizing the flavor of your beans.

-The Hario Skerton Ceramic Coffee Mill is ideal for those who are looking for something smaller and more portable.
+The Hario Skerton ceramic coffee mill is ideal for those who are looking for something smaller and more portable.
 And if you’re going to go for a hand mill, this should be the only one on your list.
 It’s adjustable ceramic burrs produce a wide range of grind sizes, again – from coarse to superfine.
 And even though it’s manual, the Japanese design feels smooth and effortless.
 Did we mention it’s travel-friendly?

 Whichever grinder you choose, go for a medium grind if you’re using a French press.